guardian/node-riffraff-artefact/README.md

 Plugin for building deployable RiffRaff artefacts in Node.

 **This is currently in Beta and does not work correctly.
-Speak to @hmgibson if you literally can't wait more than 5 minutes to use it.**
+Speak to @hmgibson23 if you literally can't wait more than 5 minutes to use it.**

 ## Getting Started
 This is a node plugin for creating